hedyhli/adventofcode/README.md

 do you like code-golfing? check out [this repo](https://github.com/Starwort/advent-of-golf-2022)!

-long, modular solutions are always documented, but rarely (if not at all) tested
+long, modular solutions are always documented, but rarely (if not at all) unit-tested

 **do I have solutions in your favorite programming language?**